dedis/cothority/conode/README.md

 ### Post setup instructions

 There are a few things you can do now that you have your configuration files.
-This first one is to update the `Url` field in the public.toml file in case you set up a WebSocket over TLS connection for the conode-client communication during the [Environment setup](#environment-setup).
+This first one is to update the `URL` field in the public.toml file in case you set up a WebSocket over TLS connection for the conode-client communication during the [Environment setup](#environment-setup).